request-interop/interface/README.md

 ### _RequestBody_

-The _RequestBody_ interface extends [_StringableStream_] to afford idempotent reading from the raw content of a _Request_ or a _RequestUpload_.
+The _RequestBody_ interface extends [Stream-Interop _StringableStream_] to afford idempotent reading from the raw content of a _Request_ or a _RequestUpload_.
 It defines no additional properties or methods.

-Implementations MAY be advertised as readonly only if they implement the [_ReadonlyStream_] interface and adhere to its constraints.
+Implementations MAY be advertised as readonly only if they implement the [Stream-Interop _ReadonlyStream_] interface and adhere to its constraints.

-Implementations MAY be advertised as immutable only if they implement the [_ImmutableStream_] interface and adhere to its constraints.
+Implementations MAY be advertised as immutable only if they implement the [Stream-Interop _ImmutableStream_] interface and adhere to its constraints.

 ### _RequestUrl_

-The _RequestUrl_ interface extends [_Uri_] to afford reading the requested URL component values.
+The _RequestUrl_ interface extends [Uri-Interop _StringableComponents_] to afford reading the requested URL component values.
 It defines no additional properties or methods.

 Implementations MUST validate that the scheme component and the host component are present and non-blank; when blank or not present, implementations MUST throw [_LogicException_][] (or an extension thereof).